marchbox/form-error/proposal.md

 ## The `<error>` element

 The container of the validation message for its associated form control.
-The element can only contain pure text content, any other HTML elements would be ignored. ==Should inline elements allowed?==
+The element can only contain pure text content or a `<template>` element, any other HTML elements would be ignored.

 When an `<error>` element is associated to an form control element (through the `for` attribute), author is opted in to use the `<error>` element to display validation messages instead of the pop up UI.
 When `setCustomValidity()` is called, the message will be displayed in the `<error>` element as well.

+The element behaves differently depending on its content:

+* Empty: when its associated form control is invalid, built-in validation messages will be displayed as the content.
+* Empty and the `validity` attribute has value: when its associated form control is invalid and its validity matches the `validity` value (case-insensitive), the built-in validation message will be displayed as the content.
+* Text content: triggers the associated form control’s invalid state with `customError` validity, the `validity` attribute is ignored if present.
+* A `<template>` and the `validity` attribute has value: when its associated form control is invalid and its validity matches the `validity` value (case-insensitive), the content inside `<template>` will be displayed as the content.
+* Otherwise: the element never becomes visible and should be ignored by the accessibility tree.

 ### Accessibility